ggerganov/ggml/docs/gguf.md

     - `M`: Million parameters.
     - `K`: Thousand parameters.
 5. **EncodingScheme**: Indicates the weights encoding scheme that was applied to the model.
 Content, type mixture and arrangement however are determined by user code and can vary depending on project needs.
+6. **Shard**: (Optional) Indicates and denotes that the model has been split into multiple shards, formatted as `<ShardNum>-of-<ShardTotal>`.
+    - *ShardNum* : Shard position in this model.
+Must be 5 digits padded by zeros.
+      - Shard number always starts from `00001` onwards (e.g. First shard always starts at `00001-of-XXXXX` rather than `00000-of-XXXXX`).
+    - *ShardTotal* : Total number of shards in this model.
+Must be 5 digits padded by zeros.

 #### Parsing Above Naming Convention